 As we approach the frosty months in Seattle, the temperature keeps dropping.
 I don’t know about you, but I am ALWAYS worrying about my baby/toddler being warm enough at night.
-Luckily, a warm winter sleep sack is the answer.
+Warm winter sleep sacks to the rescue!

 Especially for those of us that have cold nights and older, drafty homes – ACK

 Below are a few of my favorite winter weight wearable blankets to take you through the fall and chilly cold winter (priced lowest to highest).
-See also: “regular” wearable blankets.
+See also: “regular” wearable blankets, or sleep sacks.

 Note that these are designated with a “TOG factor,” which denotes the level of thermal insulation used in the textile trade.
 They range from 0.5 to 3, with 3 being the warmest.